prithishh3/rtd-tutorial/docs/source/index.rst

 ===================================

 **REST** is a Java GUI application package for generating realistic cosmic dust structures.
+It uses the CALLTARGET function from DDSCAT to generate ELLIPSOIDS or SUPER-ELLIPSOIDS as base structure depending on the selected structure and SHAPE PARAMETERS like the RADIUS,SEMI-AXES and the EXPONENTS.
+The program asks the user to provide SEED cells which are initial sets of points randomly selected for the MATERIAL, SPACE and/or SURFACE from the base structure.
+Depending on the type and number of seeds generated, the code cuts the base structure into *STRONGLY DAMAGED SPHERE*,*ROUGH SURFACES*, *POKED STRUCTURES* and *ROUGH FRACTAL AGGREGATES* by measuring the distance of each point with respect to the seed points.

 It uses the following algorithms :
 * This is a bulleted list.
 * It has two items, the second